magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 > structures or those pesky parentheses.

 > NOTE 1: both `clojurescriptone` repo and the corresponding `Design
-> and templating` documentation have been removed and are no more
+> and templating` documentation have been removed and are no longer
 > available.

 Our old `index.html` friend is going to be our pure HTML/CSS template